OpenST/openst.js/README.md

 ```

-Optionally, you can set these constants as you wish to.
+Optionally, you can set these constants to other addresses and data that you may prefer.
+Please remember to use only addresses that you are able to access

 ```js